RealEskalate/a2sv-g5-project-phase-starter-project/backend/AAiT-backend-group-12/docs/api_documentation.md

 - generate content ideas: query for a good blog topic

-### when the user create a blog make it use the newBlog struct
+### Comment:
--
+- /comment/:id where id is the blogId